BSc (Hons) Social Work

 Typical BTEC Offer

 Pass with 60 credits overall to include 45 level 3 credits equating to 18 Distinctions, 24 Merits and 3 Passes

-GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances
+GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent.

-This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.
+This fee includes £40 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.